Cochabamba: Water War

-In January 2007, city dwellers clashed with mostly rural protestors, leaving four dead and over 130 injured.
+In January 2007 city dwellers clashed with mostly rural protestors, leaving four dead and over 130 injured.
 The first democratically elected Prefect of Cochabamba, Manfred Reyes Villa, had allied himself with the leaders of Bolivia's Eastern Departments in a dispute with President Evo Morales over regional autonomy and other political issues.
 The protestors blockaded the highways, bridges, and main roads, having days earlier set fire to the departmental seat of government, trying to force the resignation of Reyes Villa.
 Citizens attacked the protestors, breaking the blockade and routing them, while the police did little to stop the violence.
 Further attempts by the protestors to reinstate the blockade and threaten the government were unsuccessful, but the underlying tensions had not been resolved.

-In July 2007, a monument erected by veterans of January's protest movement in honour of those killed and injured by government supporters was destroyed in the middle of the night, reigniting racial conflicts in the city.
+In July 2007 a monument erected by veterans of January's protest movement in honour of those killed and injured by government supporters was destroyed in the middle of the night, reigniting racial conflicts in the city.

-In August 2008, a nationwide referendum was held.
+In August 2008 a nationwide referendum was held.
 The prefect of Cochabamba, Manfred Reyes Villa, was not confirmed by the voters, and he was removed from the position.

-Climate
+Climate and geography

 Cochabamba is known for its "Eternal Spring".
 Neither experiencing the humid heat of Santa Cruz nor the frigid winds of La Paz, Cochabamba experiences a semi-arid climate (Köppen: BSk), bordering on a subtropical highland climate (Köppen: Cwb).
 The characteristic of the climate is an extended dry season that runs from May until October with a wet season that generally begins in November with the principal rains ending in March.

+The valley of Cochabamba has been classified as a mesothermal valley.
+The basin floor has an average elevation of 2600 m but at its lowest point in the east it runs at 2480 m.
+Surrounding mountains vary in height with the highest elevation in vicinity of valley being Tunari with 5,023 m a.s.l.
+The city is primarily built on the Cenozoic and more specifically, Quaternary sedimentary fill of the basin-valley.
+Mountains and hills are composed of old rocks dating to the Paleozoic and, in some parts, to the Cretaceous.